 Multifamily housing software typically combines several functional modules.
 Feature depth varies significantly across platforms, so understanding what each module does helps identify gaps in a current stack.

 Lead management tracks prospects from initial inquiry through application and lease signing.
 Digital leasing platforms streamline this funnel with online applications, automated screening, and electronic signatures.
-The goal is reducing time-to-lease while maintaining consistent qualification standards across properties.
+The goal is reducing time-to-lease while maintaining consistent approval standards across properties.

 Delinquency workflows run from first notice through escalation and potential legal action.
 Software automates payment reminders, tracks outstanding balances, and maintains compliant communication records.
-According to RealPage, a 1% decline in rent collection across a 3,000-unit portfolio at $1,800 average rent equals more than $650,000 in lost annual revenue.

 Centralized document storage keeps lease files, addenda, notices, and compliance records organized and accessible.
 This supports audit readiness and property transitions, where incoming operators want immediate access to complete resident files.